Globally Connected. Culturally Distinct Neighborhoods. Thriving Communities.

 More than 39 percent of San Jose’s population is foreign-born—with 118,000 residents born in Latin America and 225,000 residents born in Asia.1

 More than 37 percent of San Jose residents have a bachelor’s degree or higher.1 In fact, the Today Show recently named San Jose as the Smartest City in America.

 A Global City.
 California Lifestyle – Active, Green, Healthy

 In San Jose, you’ll get the best of big city amenities—sports, arts, dining, shopping, and urban vitality—along with the Northern California lifestyle—active, green, and healthy.
 With more than 300 days of sunshine annually, San Jose is the place to be.

 Vibrant Urban Lifestyle

-- Downtown is Silicon Valley’s City Center—the region’s only urban live-work environment
+- Downtown is Silicon Valley’s urban core —the region’s only urban live-work environment

 - 40+ cultural venues Downtown